Raymond Cho (politician)

-Raymond Sung Joon Cho (조성준; born November 18, 1936) is a Canadian politician who has served as the Ontario minister of seniors and accessibility since June 29, 2018.
-A member of the Progressive Conservative (PC) Party, Cho has sat as a member of Provincial Parliament (MPP) since 2016.
-He currently represents Scarborough North, and is the Legislative Assembly's oldest sitting MPP.
+Raymond Sung Joon Cho (조성준; born November 18, 1936) is a Canadian politician who has served as a member of Provincial Parliament (MPP) in Ontario since 2016.
+Initially the member for the riding of Scarborough—Rouge River, he currently represents Scarborough North, and is the Legislative Assembly's oldest sitting MPP.
+A member of the Progressive Conservative Party of Ontario (PC), Cho has served in the cabinet of Premier Doug Ford as the minister for seniors and accessibility since 2018.

 Cho's over 30-year long political career began in 1991 when he was first elected to the Metro Toronto Council.
-Following amalgamation in 1998, Cho ran for Toronto City Council, where he re-elected eight times until resigning in 2016 following a successful run for Scarborough—Rouge River in a provincial by-election.
+Following amalgamation in 1998, Cho served on Toronto City Council until his election as MPP in 2016.
 Prior to entering politics, Cho worked as a social worker.

 Early life and education

-Cho immigrated to Canada from South Korea in 1967.
-He worked as a janitor, waiter and miner, before attending the University of Toronto.
-Already holding an undergraduate degree from Korea, he completed a Master of Social Work, Master of Education, and a Doctorate of Counseling Psychology.
+Cho graduated from the Hankuk University of Foreign Studies in Seoul, South Korea, with a Bachelor of Arts in English.
+After working for a while at the American embassy in Seoul, he immigrated to Canada in 1967.
+He initially arrived in Vancouver and worked as a dishwasher, then moved to northern British Columbia to work as an asbestos miner, janitor and waiter.
+He started the Master of Business Administration program at the University of British Columbia, but did not finish it.
+He subsequently re-settled in Toronto, where he went on to receive a Master of Social Work, Master of Education, and a Doctorate of Counseling Psychology from the University of Toronto.
 Cho then worked as a social worker for the Catholic Children's Aid Society, the Toronto Board of Education, and the Scarborough Board of Education.

 Personal life

 Cho is married to Soon Ok, and has three adult sons: Raymond Jr., Ronald, and William.

-In 2018, while campaigning in Scarborough, Cho suffered a stroke.
+In 2018, Cho suffered a stroke while campaigning in Scarborough.
 He was taken to Sunnybrook Health Sciences Centre and treated in intensive care.
 Cho continued to suffer balance issues after his stay in hospital.